rezarajan/udacity-aws-data-engineering/projects/2 - Data Warehouse/readme.md

 Please note that the etl scripts take quite some time to run (~1 hour each).

-**Deleting All Resources**
+**3. Deleting All Resources**
 ```sh
 python scripts/delete_resources.py; # delete all resources once done
 ```

 ## Data Overview
-Specifically, we are provided with two categories of data:
+We are provided with two categories of data:
 1. User activity logs: includes song play data
 2. Song metadata: includes data about the song, such as name, duration and artist.

-However, given that these files are stored as JSON files, we are also provided with a log json path file, which provides the data structure.
+However, given that these files are stored as JSON files, we are also provided with a *log json path* file, which provides the data structure.
 Fortunately, we may employ the use of the `COPY` command in Redshift, which allows the data to be ingested in parallel.

 ## Solution Overview
 The general solution of such a task includes the following high-level steps: